Coronavirus Recovery: Don’t Throw Out 2020 data –Train Your Models to Learn from COVID-19 Anomaly

 My team is currently finalizing a series of models to link postponed event records with their new dates, so you can focus on inputting this into your models so you can target them.
 A quick overview of these models:

-- Our systems already track and log when an event is postponed or cancelled almost instantly as we update the API every minute to ensure it is accurate.
+Our systems already track and log when an event is postponed or cancelled almost instantly as we update the demand intelligence API every minute to ensure it is accurate.

 Prepare for demand returning and more perfect storms of demand